-John Morison was one of a number of hymn writers in the 18th century who added to the Scottish Psalter paraphrases of other passages of Scripture in addition to the Psalms.
-One of the best and most beautiful of these, published in 1781, was by Morison.
+John Morrison was one of a number of hymn writers in the 18th century who added to the Scottish Psalter paraphrases of other passages of Scripture in addition to the Psalms.
+One of the best and most beautiful of these, published in 1781, was by Morrison.
 It is a poetic paraphrase of Hosea 6:1-4, which begins, “Come, and let us return to the Lord; for He has torn, but He will heal us; He has stricken, but He will bind us up.”

-The prophet is speaking of the repentance of the believing remnant of Israel in the last days, But Morison’s hymn of contrition is appropriate today for any backslidden child of God who desires to turn again to Him.
+The prophet is speaking of the repentance of the believing remnant of Israel in the last days, But Morrison’s hymn of contrition is appropriate today for any backslidden child of God who desires to turn again to Him.
 The Word of God assures us, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (I Jn.
 1:9).
 For the full hymn and the tune, check the Cyber Hymnal.
-Morison’s hymn says, in part:
+Morrison’s hymn says, in part:

 Come, let us to the Lord our God